-Taxation of undistributed profits; additional duties and surcharges; tax provisions related to corporate dividends and transfers; tax provisions relating to amalgamation and merger of companies; taxation of fringe benefits.
+Taxation of undistributed profits; additional duties and surcharges; tax provisions related to corporate dividends and transfers; tax provisions relating to amalgamation and merger of companies.

 Tax considerations in respect of specific managerial decisions like make or buy, own or lease, close or continue, selling in domestic and foreign market; taxation of managerial remuneration; tax provisions related to foreign collaborations and joint ventures.